Cathay Pacific offers early retirement scheme to older pilots

 The group was looking to cut costs, streamline marketing, consolidate pilot contracts and move veteran pilots to cheaper contracts, sources have told Reuters.

-Cathay last month warned it expected to report a HKUS$9.9 billion (US$1.28 billion) loss for the six months ending June 30, including impairment charges on 16 planes.
+Cathay last month warned it expected to report a HKS$9.9 billion (US$1.28 billion) loss for the six months ending Jun 30, including impairment charges on 16 planes.
 The estimated loss would be Cathay's biggest half-yearly loss in at least a decade